- Knee Arthritis

 Posterolateral instability, also known as posterolateral rotatory instability (PLRI), is a common pattern of knee instability that results from injuries to the structures that support the outside of the knee joint, the posterolateral corner.

-• Osteonecrosis of the Knee Osteonecrosis of the Knee
+Know More - Osteonecrosis of the Knee

 Osteonecrosis is a condition in which the death of a section of bone occurs because of lack of blood supply to it.
 It is one of the most common causes of knee pain in older women.
 Women over 60 years of age are commonly affected, three times more often than men.